 How to Do “Talk It Out Time!”

-One of the things I share with my boys regularly is that being angry, upset or frustrated with someone is okay.
+One of the things I share with my boys regularly is that being angry, upset or frustrated with someone is okay and very normal.
 But it’s what we do with that anger that can get us in trouble.
 This is how “Talk It Out Time!” looks like in our home.

 Download and print off this Free printable: Talk it Out Time and then tape it to the wall near where your children will talk it out.